 The National Curriculum for music aims for children to:

-When not restricted by Covid-19 measures, we believe at Rowde in offering a wide range of individual music lessons and activities from peripatetic staff, and in participation in a wide range of external musical activities.
-It is school policy that these are not limited in availability or by ability to pay.
+At Rowde, we also offer a wide range of individual music lessons and activities from peripatetic staff, and in participation in a wide range of external musical activities.